my-language-skills/featured-image-for-pressbooks/README.md

 ## Community / Support

-You can contact us via our chat [Gitter](https://gitter.im/books4languages/)
+You can contact us via our [chat](https://gitter.im/books4languages/)  and talk to us.

 ## Description